 Interesting factoid: In 1990 Calculators represented approximately 50% or so of world computational power.
 In 2020 this is now less than 0.0001%

 Statement: The most advanced Maths platform available is the HP-50G – nothing compares – discontinued but still available – significant advanced library support (all the way back to 28C/S software) over three decades.
 This calculator leaves the rest way behind, although the TI-89 Titanium does come close.
+Edit: Actually with further use of the 89 I begin to realize what a great platform this is as well.

 I used primarily the HP-28S (a thirty+ year old Calculator) through this course with occasional use of the later (1995) Casio FX-992S.